 The Company has a Financial Risk Management policy approved by the Board of Directors.
 For derivative contracts designated as hedges, the Company documents at inception, the relationship between the hedging instrument and hedged item.
 Hedge effectiveness is ascertained periodically on a forward looking basis and is reviewed by the Derivative Committee at each reporting period.
-Hedge effectiveness is measured by the degree to which changes in the fair value or cashflows of the hedged item that are attributed to the hedged risk are offset by changes in the fair value or cash flows of the hedged risk are offset by changes in the fair value or cash flows of the hedged risk are offset by changes in the fair value or cash flows of the hedging instrument.
+Hedge effectiveness is measured by the degree to which changes in the fair value or cashflows of the hedged item that are attributed to the hedged risk are offset by changes in the fair value or cash flows of the hedgein instrument.